Fiserv/Commerce-Hub/docs/Resources/Guides/Debit/PIN_Debit/PIN_Debit.md

 <!-- type: card
 title: Partial Approval
-description: A partial approval validation or authorization is the ability to partially authorize a transaction if the customer does not have the funds to cover the entire cost on their debit card, prepaid card or gift card.
-The merchant can obtain the remainder of the purchase amount in another form of payment.
-This validation is used only for transactions where the acquirer supports partial authorisations, and only from certain MCCs such as automatic fuel dispensers and electronic cash registers.
-This validation checks if the transaction amount depletes the card's balance and requires another payment method to complete the transaction.
-The result is always valid, because this validation is only performed when the transaction meets the conditions.
+description: This validation is used only for transactions where the acquirer supports partial authorisations.
+Partial approval checks if the transaction amount depletes the card's balance and requires another payment method to complete the transaction.
 link:
 -->